 Calico Jack is a well-known English pirate.
 His career was more active when the Golden Age of Piracy was ending.
 Calico Jack and his crew terrorized the Caribbean Sea.

-His flag would eventually gain fame as the most iconic pirate flag in modern culture.
+His flag would eventually become the most iconic pirate flag in modern culture.

 The Flag of Stede Bonnet

-Bonnet was an English landowner who was wealthy before he turned to piracy in the 18th century.
-He often attached ships to the Atlantic Ocean and Caribbean Seas.
-He was often referred to as “The Gentleman Pirate” because of his previous status as a highly-ranking member of society.
+Bonnet was a wealthy English landowner before he turned to piracy in the 18th century.
+He often attached ships to the Atlantic and Caribbean Seas.
+Because of his previous status as a highly-ranking member, he was usually called “The Gentleman Pirate.”

 Bonnet’s flag had a black skull and a white skull with a bone in its middle.
-On either side of this skull was a dagger or a heart.
-It represented the scale of pirate justice.
+On either side of this skull was a dagger or a heart, representing the scale of pirate justice.

 The Flag of Edward Low